 9 Peaks Challenge

 The 9 Peaks Challenge is a bit more complex than many other mountain adventures in that it crosses different sections of private land, and indeed most of South Africa.
-The challenge is also divided into numerous categories, often with complex logistics.
+The challenge is divided into numerous categories, often with complex logistics.
 For these reasons a detailed set of rules are required to keep the challenge fair and transparent.
-Please read through these carefully and contact the challenge administrator with any questions.

 Wall of Honour